-- (a) action by the Company or one of its Subsidiaries or Consolidated Affiliated Entities that would require an adjustment in the Conversion Rate pursuant to Section 14.04 or Section 14.11; - (b) Merger Event; or - (c) voluntary or involuntary dissolution, liquidation or winding-up of the Company or any of its Subsidiaries or Consolidated Affiliated Entities:
+- (a) action by the Company or one of its Subsidiaries or Consolidated Affiliated Entities that would require an adjustment in the Conversion Rate pursuant to Section 14.04 or Section 14.11; - (b) Merger Event; or - (c) voluntary or involuntary dissolution, liquidation or winding-up of the Company or any of its Subsidiaries or Consolidated Affiliated Entities;

-then, in each case (unless notice of such event is otherwise required pursuant to another provision of this Indenture), the Company shall cause to be filed with the Trustee and the Conversion Agent (if other than the Trustee) and to be mailed to each Holder at its address appearing on the Note Register, as promptly as possible but in any event at least 20 days prior to the applicable date hereinafter specified, a notice stating (i) the date on which a record is to be taken for the purpose of such action by the Company or one of its Subsidiaries or Consolidated Affiliated Entities or, if a record is not to be taken, the date as of which the holders of Class A Common Shares or ADSs, as the case may be, of record are to be determined for the purposes of such action by the Company or one of its Subsidiaries or Consolidated Affiliated Entities, or (ii) the date on which such Merger Event, dissolution, liquidation or winding-up is expected to become effective or occur, and the date as of which it is expected that holders of Class A Common Shares or ADSs, as the case may be, for securities or other property deliverable upon such Merger Event, dissolution, liquidation or winding-up.
+then, in each case (unless notice of such event is otherwise required pursuant to another provision of this Indenture), the Company shall cause to be filed with the Trustee and the Conversion Agent (if other than the Trustee) and to be mailed to each Holder at its address appearing on the Note Register, as promptly as possible but in any event at least 20 days prior to the applicable date hereinafter specified, a notice stating (i) the date on which a record is to be taken for the purpose of such action by the Company or one of its Subsidiaries or Consolidated Affiliated Entities or, if a record is not to be taken, the date as of which the holders of Class A Common Shares or ADSs, as the case may be, of record are to be determined for the purposes of such action by the Company or one of its Subsidiaries or Consolidated Affiliated Entities, or (ii) the date on which such Merger Event, dissolution, liquidation or winding-up is expected to become effective or occur, and the date as of which it is expected that holders of Class A Common Shares or ADSs, as the case may be, of record shall be entitled to exchange their Class A Common Shares or ADSs, as the case may be, for securities or other property deliverable upon such Merger Event, dissolution, liquidation or winding-up.
 Failure to give such notice, or any defect therein, shall not affect the legality or validity of such action by the Company or one of its Subsidiaries or Consolidated Affiliated Entities, Merger Event, dissolution, liquidation or winding-up.